mmeyer2k/dcrypt/README.md

 ## Block Ciphers

 ### AES-256-CBC Encryption
-Quickly access AES-256-CBC encryption with `\Dcrypt\AesCbc`. **When in doubt, use this class!** All of the most secure options are the default.
+Quickly access AES-256-CBC encryption with `\Dcrypt\AesCbc`.
+All of the most secure options are the default.
 Naturally, strongly random initialization vectors are generated upon encryption and standard HMAC (SHA-256) checksums are verified in a time-safe manner before decryption.
 ```php
 $encrypted = \Dcrypt\AesCbc::encrypt($plaintext, $password);